aifatelescope/datared/book/more.md

 Alternatives:

+* SourceXtractor++ , still bleeding edge, but it installs via conda (Warning: follow the advice to install this in a separate env!) https://github.com/astrorama/SourceXtractorPlusPlus

 * Many professional image reduction pipelines built upon the Astromatic suite (https://www.astromatic.net, https://github.com/astromatic).
 One very nice way of using these is via THELI v3: https://github.com/schirmermischa/THELI